 -dontUseSoftClippedBases to your regular HC command line.
 Note that the

 -recoverDanglingHeads argument which was previously required is no longer necessary as that behavior is now enabled by default in HaplotypeCaller.
-Also, we found that we get better results if we lower the minimum phred-scaled confidence threshold for calling variants on RNAseq data, so we use a default of 20 (instead of 30 in DNA-seq data).
+Also, we found that we get better results if we set the minimum phred-scaled confidence threshold for calling variants 20, but you can lower this to increase sensitivity if needed.

 To filter the resulting callset, you will need to apply hard filters, as we do not yet have the RNAseq training/truth resources that would be needed to run variant recalibration (VQSR).

 We recommend that you filter clusters of at least 3 SNPs that are within a window of 35 bases between them by adding